teuton-software/teuton/README.md

 #SysadminGame

 DSL to write `Host Unit Tests`.
-Check if a group of real or virtual Machines satisfied a list of targets.
+Check if a group of real or virtual Machines satisfies a list of targets.

 ![logo](./docs/logo.png)